 What type of heating pad to use while pregnant?

-You are in a bit more control of the temperature vs an electronic one, and it cools with time, which makes it a bit safer.
+You are in a bit more control of the temperature vs an electronic one and a microwavable one cools with time, which makes it a bit safer (because often you’ll fall asleep once it helps you relax).

-Keep in mind, also that appropriately used heating treatments can often be safer than medication, and a very simple solution to a pain many pregnant women have — just be sure to know where you’re using it with your provider’s OK.
+Keep in mind, appropriately used heating treatments can often be safer than medication.
+It’s a very simple solution to many pains pregnant women have — just be sure to know where you’re using it is with your provider’s OK.

-And yes, there have been studies that raising the heat of the baby can cause neural tube defects, which is why they don’t recommend very hot baths, hot tubs or saunas during pregnancy.
+And yes, there have been studies that raising the heat of the unborn baby can cause neural tube defects & other birth defects, which is why they don’t recommend very hot baths, use of hot tubs or saunas during pregnancy.
+Long periods of using a heating pad can cause your core temperature to rise to a problematic state.
+The good news is there are other good alternatives that won’t cause a high temperature.

-However, heat applied to one part of your body (especially when not directly near your baby — on your abdominals) won’t raise your whole body temperature to unsafe levels.
+However, heat applied to one part of your body (especially when not directly near your baby — or draped across your abdomen) won’t raise your whole body temperature to unsafe levels.

 Can you use a heating pad on your belly when pregnant?